wiris/html-integrations/README.md

 ### Testing

-This project uses the [jest](#https://jestjs.io/) framework to test our package code and developer code examples.

-We have prepared a set of unit tests, integration tests and e2e; for the latter we have used an extension called Pupeeteer.
+We have prepared a set of tests to validate our packages code and developer code examples.
+There are unit, integration and e2e tests; for the latter we have used an extension called Pupeeteer.

 **Run all tests at once**